weberc2/mono/posts/overlayroot-problem.md

 ---
 Title: Overlayroot Problem Statement
-Date: 2023-03-02
+Date: 2023-03-03
 ---

 This week I've been looking at `overlayroot` as a potential solution to reduce the effort to make changes to the nodes in my Raspberry Pi cluster.
-In this post I want to talk about the problem I'm hoping it solves and the problems I'm running into with respect to implementing `overlayroot` as well as potential solutions that I'm exploring.
+In this post I want to brain-dump about the problem I'm hoping it solves and the problems I'm running into with respect to implementing `overlayroot` as well as potential solutions that I'm exploring.

 <!-- more -->